Wiredcraft/test-frontend/README.md

 # Masonry Layout - Wiredcraft Frontend Task

-This project was bootstrapped with [Create React App]
+This project was bootstrapped with [Create React App].

 ## Development
 ### `npm install or yarn add` to download the node-modules files